-Datapoint that is far outside of the overall outlook of a given dataset (also called global outlier).
-It is the simplest type of anomaly and focuses most of the research on anomaly detection.
+An observation that is far outside of the overall outlook of a given dataset (also called global outlier).
+This is the simplest type of anomaly and most of the research on anomaly detection focuses on it.

 It occurs when one or more data points are anomalous regarding the context, meaning its value markedly departs from the rest of the data points in the same context.